sahilcreator07/pipecat-flow-voice/README.md

 - Visual flow creation and editing
 - Import/export of flow configurations
-- Support for terminal and transitional functions
+- Support for node and edge functions
 - Merge node support for complex flows
 - Real-time validation